rafaeltmbr/clock/src/components/label-input/README.md

 \-- <b>label-input</b>    - Folder containing the whole label-input module
     \-- <b>build</b>      - Folder containing the standalone generated code to run this component individually
     \-- <b>dev</b>        - Folder containing the standalone source code to run this component individually
-    \-- <b>screenshot</b> - Folder containing screenshots used as a graphical reference when build this user interface
+    \-- <b>screenshot</b> - Folder containing the screenshots used as a graphical reference when build this user interface
     \-- <b>test</b>       - Folder containing the test file used to validate the LabelInput JavaScript class
     |-- label-input.html  - HTML code that can be included in other components
     |-- label-input.js    - JavaScript class with methods and events